JOlivier92/Crushd/README.md

 ## Technologies & Challenges

-* Our team will be using the MERN stack (React, Redux, Node, Express & MongoDB) for this application, which allows us to use Javascript in both the front as well as the back end.
+* Our team used the MERN stack (React, Redux, Node, Express & MongoDB) for this application, which allowed us to use Javascript in both the front as well as the back end.
-* A few challenges that we will encounter includes learning how to compress video after submission for storage and decompression upon retrieval.
-We will also need to learn how to use Socket.io to recreate instant messaging between matches.

-## Things Accomplished Over The Weekend

-* All members of the team read the Chrome and MERN tutorials
-* Set up database - **Joe** ???
-* Wireframes of website UI - **George**
-* Wrote proposal Readme and planned work for the week - **All team members**
-* Implement user authorization on database backend - **Joe** (completed on Sunday)

-## Group Members and Work Breakdown
-**George Chang, Joe Olivier, Don Sirivat, Domonic Adams**

-### October 20 - 21st
-*
-*
-*

-### October 22nd
-* New account creation, login, and guest/demo login -
-* Users can sign up, sign, and log out -
-* Users can use a demo login to try the site -
-* Users can't use certain features (video submission) without logging in -

-### October 23rd - 24th
-* "Bachelor/Bachelorette" Video Submission  -
-* User can upload bachelor/bachelorette video -
-* Video is compressed and stored in db (associated with user) -

-### October 25th
-* User has a home page -
-* Home page has index of featured profiles -
-* Home page has index of bachelor/bachelorettes in the area -
-* Links to account page, video submission, and logout -
-* Video Submission Page -
 * User can respond to other video profiles -
 * Video response is uploaded and compressed to db -